 Our "Rota" (rotating schedule) lists all who serve in scheduled worship support roles for each moth.

-We currently have needs in these positions:
+We currently have particular need for volunteers in these positions:

 - Lay readers